Rocky Mountain Flight Training Center (RMFTC) NEW MEMBER INFORMATION

 away, such as Goodland, Kansas.

-WHERE are the RMFTC Monthly Safety Meetings Held?
+WHERE are the RMFTC Quarterly Safety Meetings Held?

-- Monthly Flight Safety Meetings are held at the Base Officers/Enlisted Club at 17:45
+• Quarterly Flight Safety Meetings are held at the HUB at 17:45

 hours on the last Tuesday of the month.
-You must attend at least one Safety Meeting
+You must attend Safety Meetings regularly to maintain flying privileges.

 WHEN